In a vessel surrounded by water,could be a major source of fire and fire may be the last on crews list of suspected onboard hazards.

 10. Emergency generator room

-According to the UK P&I, the major fire incidents always from engine room, boiler Space, purifier room, incinerator space and cargo pump room( in terms of tanker ships.
+According to the UK P&I, the major source of fire and/or fire incidents always start from engine room, boiler Space, purifier room, incinerator space, accommodation and cargo pump room( in terms of tanker ships.

 In other to prevent fire outbreak from these main points, there’s need to maintain the following routines;